Designs with materials from CLIP STUDIO ASSETS

 6. I set the resolution to 350dpi (from this resolution you can print in excellent quality).

-7. I changed the basic expression color from “monochrome” to “color” to allow me to use color.
+7. I changed the basic expression color from “monochromatic” to “color” to allow me to use color.

-NOTE: The bleed width is a space that will be cut on the printer, but to avoid errors, extend the design to this part.
-Avoid placing important items near the bleeding area.
+NOTE: The bleed width is a space that will be cut off at the printing press, but to avoid errors, extend the design to this part.
+Avoid placing important elements near the bleed area.

 - POSTAL -

 For the design of this postcard I will start by placing the background color, for this I will use an image material, specifically a pattern that I downloaded from the catalog.
-Afterwards, I created the shape of an oval on a vector layer that I converted to a ruler and on a new layer using a lace decoration brush, apply the shape following the ruler.
+Afterwards, I created the shape of an oval on a vector layer that I converted into a ruler and on a new layer using a lace decoration brush, I applied the shape following the ruler.

-With the “Straight Line” tool I simulated the reference lines for writing.
-Lastly, I drew a hamster to serve as a personal seal.
-I duplicated this layer and the oval layer; Later I blocked both copies using the “Lock transparent pixels” function, and painted them a dark pink, blurred the layer with “Gaussian Blur”.
-Then I transferred them below the originals to finally move them a little to the left, so I can simulate a three-dimensional effect.
+Using the “Straight Line” tool, I simulated the reference lines for writing.
+Finally, I drew a hamster to serve as a personal stamp.
+I duplicated this layer and the oval layer; then I locked both copies using the “Lock Transparent Pixels” function, and I painted them a dark pink, blurring the layer with “Gaussian Blur.”
+Then I transferred them under the originals to finally move them a little to the left, thus simulating a three-dimensional effect.

 3. List of materials used